danchoi/firelinks/README.markdown

 To quit Firelinks, just press `CTRL-C` (instead of the normal quit key sequence for elinks).

+## Troubleshooting

+If Firelinks starts an elinks session but doesn't seem to be updating it as you hit new pages in Firefox, you may by missing sqlite3 or in need of a newer version.

+Run `sqlite3 -version` to make sure you have a recent version of sqlite3 (3.7.4 or later).

 ## Bug reports and feature requests